YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/DeviceControl.md

 A client may receive this directive in the following cases:

-* When CIC receives the [`DeviceControl.ActionExecuted`](#ActionExecuted) event or [`DeviceControl.ActionFailed`](#ActionFailed) event, CIC broadcasts the `DeviceControl.SynchronizeState` directive to all the clients registered to the user account to report the state change of the client device.
+* When CIC receives the [`DeviceControl.ActionExecuted`](#ActionExecuted) event message or [`DeviceControl.ActionFailed`](#ActionFailed) event message, CIC broadcasts the `DeviceControl.SynchronizeState` directive message to all the clients registered to the user account to report the state change of the client device.
-* When CIC receives the [`DeviceControl.ReportState`](#ReportState) event, CIC broadcasts the `DeviceControl.SynchronizeState` directive to all the clients registered to the user account to report the state change of the client device.
+* When CIC receives the [`DeviceControl.ReportState`](#ReportState) event message, CIC broadcasts the `DeviceControl.SynchronizeState` directive message to all the clients registered to the user account to report the state change of the client device.

 ### Payload fields